-- c) Unique identifier of the evidence. - 15.8.1.1.1 Evidence transferred between individuals shall be documented.
+- a) A signature/initials or electronic equivalent to a signature of the person/location receiving evidence; - b) The date of receipt or transfer; - c) Unique identifier of the evidence. - 15.8.1.1.1 Evidence transferred between individuals shall be documented.
 The official laboratory chain of custody includes: the electronic chain kept in ILIMS for evidence received after 10/15/2013, the submission form(s), the written internal chain of custody form(s), the unlogged evidence form/log, the ILIMS unlogged evidence activity log for evidence received after 10/15/2013, and digital workplace data (printed or electronically stored).
 Not all of these chain records will exist in each case.
 The appropriate forms are used in each case. - All cases accepted by the laboratory will have a case record in ILIMS. - Only impression evidence cases with digital images will have digital workplace chain of custody records. - Cases where evidence was not properly submitted initially may have unlogged evidence log or activity log documentation. - Internal chain of custody transfers before October 15, 2013 will usually be recorded on the "written internal chain," but may also be on the submission form.
-Chain of custody transfers on or after October 15, 2013 are performed electronically in ILIMS or Digital Workplace. - 5.8.1.1.1 Once evidence is submitted in the laboratory, all sub-items shall be tracked through a documented chain of custody to the same extent in which the original items are tracked. - 5.8.1.1.2 Evidence that is accepted and stored in the laboratory shall be properly sealed (see procedure 15.8.4.1 and policy 5.8.4.1). - 5.8.2 Evidence is systematically and uniquely identified upon submission to a Forensic Services laboratory.
+Chain of custody transfers on or after October 15, 2013 are performed electronically in ILIMS or Digital Workplace. - 5.8.1.1.1 Once evidence is submitted in the laboratory, all sub-items shall be tracked through a documented chain of custody to the same extent in which the original items are tracked. - 5.8.1.1.2 Evidence that is accepted and stored in the laboratory shall be properly sealed (see procedure 15.8.4.1 and policy 5.8.4.1).

+5.8.2 Evidence is systematically and uniquely identified upon submission to a Forensic Services laboratory.
 This identification follows Forensic Services quality procedures and is used throughout the time the evidence is in a laboratory.
 This unique identification ensures that evidence cannot be confused physically or when referred to in Forensic Services records.
 The system accommodates sub-division of groups of items, creation of items, and the transfer of items of evidence within or from a laboratory.

-15.8.2 System for identifying test items:

-15.8.2.1 Original receipt of an item
+15.8.2 System for identifying test items: 15.8.2.1 Original receipt of an item number.

-When evidence is received it will be assigned a unique laboratory case number.
-Each evidence package in a case will be assigned a unique item number.
 A barcode will be generated for each evidence item; the case number and item number appears on the barcode label.
 The corresponding barcode label shall be placed on the item.